 Red Paper Wasp (Polistes spp.)

-Detailing the identifying qualities of the Red Paper Wasp, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Red Paper Wasp.

 Updated: 1/10/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org